-- 10. The science and associated technical procedures relating to the investigation and assessment of contaminated land are extremely complex.
-Knowledge of several specialised disciplines is required together with an ability to interpret significant volumes of data and make a reasoned judgement, often in difficult circumstances. - 11.
-The consequences of, 'getting it wrong', could, in many cases, have a major impact on the County and on people's lives.
-On the one hand, an entire area could be unnecessarily blighted and homes rendered worthless over night, whilst on the other, a generation of children could be left at risk from an unidentified pathogen. - 12.
-Neither the Act nor the guidance considers what may constitute a, "suitable person", for the purposes of the investigation and assessment of contaminated land.
+10. The science and associated technical procedures relating to the investigation and assessment of contaminated land are extremely complex.
+Knowledge of several specialised disciplines is required together with an ability to interpret significant volumes of data and make a reasoned judgement, often in difficult circumstances.

+11. The consequences of, 'getting it wrong', could, in many cases, have a major impact on the County and on people's lives.
+On the one hand, an entire area could be unnecessarily blighted and homes rendered worthless over night, whilst on the other, a generation of children could be left at risk from an unidentified pathogen.

+12. Neither the Act nor the guidance considers what may constitute a, "suitable person", for the purposes of the investigation and assessment of contaminated land.
 There is no list of approved consultants or any professional organisation which oversees the training of contaminated land specialists.
 There is no minimum qualification and no recognised qualification.
 Consultants come from a range of backgrounds including:

-Environmental health

-Other environmental science disciplines (several)

-Surveyors

-Engineers

-Geologists

-Hydrologists

-Soil scientists

-Chemists

-etc

-13. Ultimately, the responsibility for determining what land may and may not be declared contaminated, by definition, lies with the Head of Public Protection he will, however, often need to rely on the advice of appointed, "suitable persons".
+Environmental health Other environmental science disciplines (several) Surveyors Engineers Geologists Hydrologists Soil scientists Chemists etc declared contaminated, by definition, lies with the Service Head who will, however, often need to rely on the advice of appointed, "suitable persons".
 Under these circumstances criteria have been developed to assist in their selection.